therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 ### What is a Trading Strategy?

-At its core, creating a trading strategy means **deciding when to buy, sell, or do nothing**.
+At its core, creating a trading strategy means **deciding when to buy stock, sell stock, or do nothing**.
 We do this by assigning **trading signals** to a table of stock data.

 ### Trading Signal Basics:
 - **1** → Buy